The Self-Employed Person’s Guide to Buying Health Insurance

 Small Business with less than 50 Employees

 The ACA set up a marketplace for micro-businesses called Small Business Health Options (SHOP).
-Employers who choose to offer health insurance and purchase a SHOP plan either through Healthcare.gov or a licensed broker can also qualify for a tax credit in order to lower premium costs.
+Employers who choose to offer health insurance can purchase a SHOP plan either through Healthcare.gov or we can also recommend Wellthie, you can see health plan options here.
+Choose a plan based on the number of people covered, the company’s budget, and the benefits the company wants to offer.
+You may also qualify for a tax credit in order to lower your premium costs.

 Small Business with more than 50 Employees